ZeAntonioM/ZeAntonioM/README.md

 <!--- Brief description --->
 :computer: MSc in Informatics and Computing Engineering (year 3/5) [@FEUP](https://sigarra.up.pt/feup/pt/web_page.inicial) <br />
-:telescope: I'm currently interested in game programming and exploring algorithms. <br />
+:telescope: I'm currently interested in game development and exploring algorithms. <br />
 :video_game: I like to play some piano and games in my free time. <br />
-:desktop_computer: I'm learning game development on my own. <br />

 <!--- Github and mail:to --->
 <a href="https://www.linkedin.com/in/jos%C3%A9-martins-35a809241/">